 How Many Supermoons Are There in 2022?

-Different publications use slightly different thresholds for deciding which full Moons qualify as supermoons, but here at the Old Farmer’s Almanac, we follow the broad definition described above and the stipulation that any full Moon closer than 224,000 miles to Earth qualifies as a supermoon.
+Different publications use slightly different thresholds for deciding which full Moons qualify as supermoons, but here at the Old Farmer’s Almanac, we follow the broad definition described above.

-According to this definition, in 2022 both June and July’s Moons qualify as supermoons—reaching 90% of perigee, the Moon’s closest approach to Earth.
+According to this definition, in 2022, the full Moons of May, June, July, and August all qualify as supermoons—reaching 90% of perigee, the Moon’s closest approach to Earth.

 It all comes down to the fact that the Moon’s orbit around Earth is not a perfect circle—in fact, it’s an elliptical (oval) shape.